Published Mar 27, 2026 4 Min Read

 How does a payment gateway work?

-Here’s how a typical payment gateway functions step by step:
+Here’s how a payment gateway works:

 Example of a payment gateway